paradigmxyz/reth/docs/crates/discv4.md

 To prevent traffic amplification attacks (ie. DNS attacks), implementations must verify that the sender of a query participates in the discovery protocol.
 The sender of a packet is considered verified if it has sent a valid Pong response with matching ping hash within the last 12 hours.
 This is called the ["endpoint proof"](https://github.com/ethereum/devp2p/blob/master/discv4.md#endpoint-proof).

 Next, the Discv4Service handles all incoming `Discv4Command`s until there are no more commands to be processed.
 Following this, All `IngressEvent`s are handled, which represent all incoming datagrams related to the discv4 protocol.
 After all events are handled, the node pings to active nodes in it's network.
-This process is repeated until all of the `Discv4Event`s in `queued_events` are processed.
+This process is repeated until all the `Discv4Event`s in `queued_events` are processed.

 In Reth, once a new `NetworkState` is initialized as the node starts up and a new task is spawned to handle the network, the `poll()` function is used to advance the state of the network.